simolus3/drift/docs/pages/docs/upgrading.md

       of your queries, please open an issue!
     - `null_aware_type_converters`: This is always enabled now with the new semantics for type converters.
-    - `compact_query_method`: Has been enabled by default before, can no longer be disabled now.
+    - `compact_query_methods`: Has been enabled by default before, can no longer be disabled now.
     - `eagerly_load_dart_ast`: This option used to not do anything for a while and has been removed entirely now.